Opened 9 years ago

 Thus it doesn't make sense to check every time since after initialization its value never changes.

-comment:5 Changed 9 years ago by wbraun
+comment:5 by Willi Braun, 9 years ago

 I think we need a compiler flag for a normal and a performance version of the simulation runtime.